JeffDeCola/control-fpga-via-raspi-and-webserver/README.md

 ### BREADBOARD (GPIO to PMOD)

-That is a total of 31 pins, but I only have 28 GPIO pins.
+To connect to the Raspberry Pi a breadboard was used to connect the GPIO pins to the PMOD pins on the FPGA development board.

+There are a total of 31 pins used by the microprocessor, but there are only 28 GPIO pins.
 Hence, I tied 3 of the DATA_IN_A pins to gnd.

 The pin list between the Raspberry Pi and the FPGA development board is as follows,